02/23/2019 @ 7:00 am 2019 IronBruin Triathlon-2.23.19 Collegiate and Age-Group Irwindale, CA

-Saturday, February 23, 2019 the 16th Annual IronBruin Triathlon will be cohosted by the UCLA Triathlon Team & California Triathlon.
-The 2019 event features both a collegiate draft legal sprint & an age group sprint (non-draft) on a fast and flat 750m swim, 16 mile bike and 5K run course at beautiful Sante Fe Dam in Irwindale, California.
-Friday night many of our participating teams will take advantage of the group camping area and festival atmosphere.
+On Saturday, February 23, 2019, the 16th Annual IronBruin Triathlon will be co-hosted by the UCLA Triathlon Team & California Triathlon.
+The 2019 event features collegiate and age group sprint and Olympic distances on a fast and flat course at beautiful Sante Fe Dam in Irwindale, California.

 - Rolling swim start